chrisosaurus/linear_hash/README.md

                         key  = *   key  = *   key  = *           key  = *
                         data = *   data = *   data = *           data = *

-Here we can see an sh_table of size 8 containing 4 entries.
+Here we can see an lh_table of size 8 containing 4 entries.

 We can see that 2 of the entries collided on a hash of `X`, the first to be inserted landed in the ideal bucket of [1]